ceios/ceios/README.md

 This repository contains a database of cyber-enabled influence operations (CEIOs).
 We propose a unified model to describe and visualise these CEIOs.
 Our model combines the MITRE ATT&CK and DISARM frameworks, which denote cyberattack and influence components, respectively.
 The MITRE AttackFlow Builder application is modified to include DISARM framework objects and enable CEIO modelling with the unified framework.

+Please watch this video for a brief summary of the project: https://www.youtube.com/watch?v=EPoUemaOvIg

 ## Cyber-Enabled Influence Operation Database

 CEIO Analysis: Background, Documentation, and Modelling of Cyber and Disinformation Components.